Black Stone Cherry: 2020–2022: The Human Condition

 On August 5, 2020, the band announced their seventh album titled The Human Condition, and released the lead single "Again" the following day.
 The album was released on October 30, 2020.
 On June 2, 2021, Black Stone Cherry announced that bassist Jon Lawhon will take an indefinite hiatus from music and touring.
 In June, the band released their cover of Tracy Chapman's classic "Give Me One Reason" as the lead single from the deluxe edition of The Human Condition.

 On April 20, the band announced their second live album/DVD, Live from the Royal Albert Hall, alongside the live performance video of "Ringin' In My Head."
 The concert came at the end of the UK leg of their tour in support of The Human Condition.
 It was released on June 24, 2022.

+2023–present: Screamin' at the Sky

+The band announced their new album Screamin' at the Sky would be released on September 29, 2023.
+Bassist Steve Jewell would be the permanent replacement of Jon Lawhon for the album and beyond.

+The band released "This is Black Stone Cherry's RSD Album.
+The band really likes it." on April 12, 2025.
+The album features a collection of B-sides, live tracks, covers, and unreleased songs.
+It also includes collaborations with John Cooper of Skillet, Ayron Jones, Lzzy Hale of Halestorm, and Jesse Leach of Killswitch Engage.